piccoloaiutante/build/ansible/README.md

 lead to unwanted consequences.

-`ip=` is required for each host since it is used both by ansible and placed in your ssh config _unless_ its behind a jump host -- if that's the case, just assign it to `groups=jump`. `user=` is optional and should only be provided if ssh requires a non-root login.

-`alias=` is used to create shorthand names for ssh convenience.
+`ip=` is required for each host since it is used both by ansible and placed in your ssh config. `user=` is optional and should only be provided if ssh requires a non-root login. `alias=` is used to create shorthand names for ssh convenience.

 ##### Naming